Kuala Lumpur to Melbourne By Air freight, Container ship or Road

 More about shipping cargo and freight from Kuala Lumpur to Melbourne by Air, Ocean and Road

-The shortest shipping time by sea between Kuala Lumpur and Melbourne is 16 days 12h.
-Ships depart from Port Klang (MYPKG) and arrive at Melbourne (AUMEL) with scheduled departures Every 1-2 days.
+The shortest shipping time by sea between Kuala Lumpur and Melbourne is 16 days 16h.
+Ships depart from Port Klang (MYPKG) and arrive at Melbourne (AUMEL) with scheduled departures 2-4 times a week.

-Scheduled flights between Kuala Lumpur International Airport (KUL) and Melbourne International Airport (MEL) depart 2-4 times a day.
-These flights are serviced by AirAsia X, Batik Air Malaysia, Royal Brunei Airlines, Vietnam Airlines, VietJet Air, Thai Airways and Philippine Airlines and the typical transit time is around 8hrs.
+Scheduled flights between Kuala Lumpur International Airport (KUL) and Melbourne International Airport (MEL) depart 1-2 times a day.
+These flights are serviced by AirAsia X, Batik Air Malaysia, Batik Air Malaysia, Royal Brunei Airlines, VietJet Air, Vietnam Airlines and Thai Airways and the typical transit time is around 7h 54m.

 No, it doesn't look like there are dedicated Cargo planes flying between Kuala Lumpur and Melbourne.
 There are regular passenger aircraft however and they might be able to accommodate your cargo depending on its dimensions and weight.